arcilli/investsuite-api-docs/docs/common_scenarios/portfolios.md

     }
     ```

-## Update a portfolio object
+## Change ("patch") fields

 Given the right permissions you can update any object by issuing a `PATCH` request.

+Apart from the `manager` and `money_type` fields all portfolio fields can be updated.
+The manager field defines the type of portfolio management: self directed, under an advisory mandate, under a discretionary mandate.
+Once that is set it is not supposed to change.
+Same for the money_type.
+That field states if the portfolio manages real money or paper money.
+It’s obvious that this field cannot be switched at will.

+Objects in the InvestSuite system are immutable.
+Every change leads to a new version so that a log exists of who performed which change at which moment.
+The version number is returned alongside other metadata fields.
+Use the Admin Console to access this log and to view diffs between versions.

 === "Request"

     ```HTTP hl_lines="1"
     PATCH /portfolios/P01F8ZSNV0J45R9DFZ3D7D8C26F HTTP/1.1
-    Host: api.uat.investsuite.com
+    Host: api.sandbox.investsuite.com
     Accept-Encoding: gzip, deflate
     Connection: Keep-Alive
     Content-Type: application/json